type_="geograph"

 Example: Computed county labels

-In the following example, statecol_="state"
+In the following example, statecol_="state" computes the label for the

-county as "[statecol_]-[x1_]"
+county as "[statecol_]-[x1_]".

 <dynamic> <widget class_="bokehchart" type_="geograph" title_="New York and New Jersey Counties" height_="400" width_="600" layer_="counties" x1_="name" y1_="val" statecol_="state"> <table cols="name, val, state"> Atlantic, -47, NJ; Bergen, 22, NJ; Burlington, 99, NJ; Camden, -1, NJ; Cape May, -22, NJ; Cumberland, 40, NJ; Albany, -61, NY; Allegany, 64, NY; Bronx, -5, NY; Broome, 6, NY; Cattaraugus, -64, NY; Cayuga, -77, NY; Chautauqua, -89, NY; Chemung, 97, NY; Clinton, 9, NY; Hamilton, -24, NY </table> </widget> </dynamic>